HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 [![Oncogrid](images/gdc-oncogrid.png)](images/gdc-oncogrid.png "Click to see the full image.")

-The grid is color coded with a legend at the top left, describing what type of mutation is observed on the gene for that case.
-Located at the bottom of the grid, is clinical information and the available data for each case.
+The grid is color-coded with a legend at the top left which describes what type of mutation is observed for each gene/case combination.
+Located at the bottom of the grid is clinical information and the available data for each case.

 The grid is interactive, meaning genes can be rearranged on the left axis and hovering over parts of the grid will display key information about the case and gene under consideration.

 The right side of the grid displays additional information about the genes under consideration:

-* __Gene Sets:__ Tells whether a gene is part of the Gene Census.
+* __Gene Sets:__ Describes whether a gene is part of the Gene Census.
 (The cancer Gene Census is an ongoing effort to catalogue those genes for which mutations have been causally implicated in cancer)
-* __GDC:__ Heatmap of all cases in the GDC affected with a mutation in this gene
+* __GDC:__ Heat-map of all cases in the GDC affected with a mutation in this gene

 #### OncoGrid Options